HOYTS Riccarton is 7 screen cinema complex with 3D capabilities and an Xtremescreen.

 When a misunderstood dust-keeper fairy named Zarina steals Pixie Hollow's all-important Blue Pixie Dust and flies away to join forces with the pirates of Skull Rock, Tinker Bell and her fairy friends must embark on the adventure of a lifetime to return it to its rightful place.

-Violence and Offensive language
+Violence and coarse language

 Offensive Language, sexual references, drug use

 Australian transplant Eve is a gifted singer/songwriter undergoing treatment for depression.
 Singing your heart out clearly offers therapy no clinic can provide.
 James, an aspiring singer too, sabotaged less by his delicate physique than by his own pithily proclaimed high standards.
 He’s thunderstruck when his new friend Eve threatens to live up to them.

 Notoriously, ear-splittingly loud, underground Christchurch band Into the Void has been laying down Black Sabbath-inspired riffage for more than 20 years.
 Margaret Gordon’s lively and eccentric documentary introduces us to the band’s original members: guitarist Jason Greig, sound artist Paul Sutherland, drummer Mark Whyte and vocalist Ronnie van Hout.